ThinkUpLLC/ThinkUp/docs/source/intro.rst

 .. sidebar:: Nice to Meet You

-    We're an open source community of developers, writers, designers, bloggers, journalists, data nerds, and social media enthusiasts whose goal is to make meaningful software with first-class documentation.
+    We're an open source community of developers, writers, designers, bloggers, journalists, data nerds, and social media enthusiasts whose goal is to make meaningful software with world-class documentation.

     You're reading the very beginning of that effort.
 This documentation is an incomplete, work-in-progress.
 Please join us and help :doc:`fill in the gaps </contribute/documentation>`.